 A Poor Shopping Cart Design:

 Your shopping cart is one of the most significant components of your e-commerce website.
-It needs to be efficient and flexible enough to provide its user the freedom to add multiple products and to revise the quantities or other specification about those products, and it needs to remain transparent at the same time.
-This is where many developers create issues for their website.
+It needs to be efficient and flexible enough to provide its users the freedom to add multiple products and to revise the quantities or other specifications about those products, and it needs to remain transparent at the same time.
+This is where many developers create issues for their websites.

 One solution to this problem is to let the customer choose a product and send him back to the shopping page where they can proceed to checkout.
 Enable your customers to edit the quantities of items in their cart or remove an unwanted item from their cart.
-Let them customize products and gain more conversions, as the guys at conversionrate.store did in their case study with 7% conversion uplift as result.
+Let them customize products and gain more conversions, as the guys at the conversion rate store did in their case study with a 7% conversion uplift as a result.
 Also, display the shopping cart to allow the user to confirm what he is paying for.